-It’s time to bring back the fruit salad!
-My Summer Fruit Salad with Orange Vanilla Yogurt Dressing is a modern spin on classic fruit salad.
+Summer Fruit Salad with Orange Vanilla Yogurt Dressing with Greek yogurt, fresh orange juice, vanilla and agave is a modern spin on classic fruit salad.

 Is it just me or is the fruit salad something of a bygone era?
-It seems every brunch or gathering I attend, there is a platter of stunningly beautiful fruit, but it just kinda sits there.
-Where’s the fruit salad?
+It seems every brunch or gathering I attend, there is a platter of stunningly beautiful fruit, but where’s the fruit salad?